followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnOption(id).md

 ===================================================================

 <!--shortDescription-->
-Gets the options of a column using its identifier.
+Gets all options of a column with a specific identifier.
 <!--/shortDescription-->

 <!--paramName1-->id<!--/paramName1-->
 <!--paramType1-->Number|String<!--/paramType1-->
 <!--paramDescription1-->
-The name, index, data field, or caption of the column.
+The column's index, data field, caption or unique name.
 <!--/paramDescription1-->

 <!--returnType-->Object<!--/returnType-->
 <!--returnDescription-->
-The options of the column.
+The column's options.
 <!--/returnDescription-->

 <!--fullDescription-->